ubffm/Annohub/README.md

    where seed_file contains a list of language resource URLs (one URL per line)

-10. For the deployment of the Annohub web-application an instance of TomEE (https://tomee.apache.org/) is required.
+10. For the deployment of the Annohub web-application an installation of TomEE (https://tomee.apache.org/) is required